xdmarcos/deeplink-wikipedia/WikiLocations/packages/PlistReader/README.md

 # PlistReader

-A simple helper to read .plist files
+A simple utility to read .plist files